We are not going to be able to address major issues on the planet divided.

-Addressing climate change, nuclear contamination, polluted oceans, proliferation of war and more will not be solved so long as a significant amount of people (49%) oppose it strongly.
+Addressing extreme weather events, radioactive contamination, polluted/overfished oceans, proliferation of war and more will not be solved so long as a significant amount of people are unable to think, plan, and act collaboratively.
 We are being called to engage in a dialogue that invokes mutual respect for the needs of all parties.
-Non-Violent Communication (NVC), also known as Compassionate Communication is a great tool for achieving this expression of cooperation.
+There are schools of thought like Nonviolent Communication (NVC), that can assist us but it is really about tuning-in with yourself and your surroundings.

 All that has been integrated into NVC has been known for centuries about consciousness, language, communication skills, and use of power that enable us to maintain a perspective of empathy for ourselves and others, even under trying conditions. — Marshall B. Rosenberg, Phd